 In March 1931, over 300 people attended a party to celebrate Dr. Wiers’ 25th anniversary at Unity Church.
 Then at the end of June, Dr. Wiers died suddenly at the age of 59.

 Ministry of Dr. Norman Fletcher

 Dr. Norman Fletcher was called after Dr. Wiers’ death in 1931.
 He came to Unity Church at a time of shock and mourning.
 The fact that he was not Dr. Wiers made Dr. Fletcher’s early years at Unity Church difficult.
-For 8 or 9 years he and his family were asked to step out and wait while the congregation had heated debates about his tenure.
-It took over 10 years for Dr. Fletcher to be accepted as the congregation’s minister, but he was eventually respected and beloved.
+For many years he and his family were asked to step out and wait while the congregation had heated debates about his tenure.
+It took over ten years for Dr. Fletcher to be accepted as the congregation’s minister, but he was eventually respected and beloved.
 At this time, there were about 650 members and “persons connected with the church.”